Cloudouble/stellar-js-worker-sdk/README.md

 ## Auto Pagination using `stream`

-The SDK also provides a `stream` function to allow for auto pagination of API endpoints.
-This function works on all API endpoints with the same semantics as the previous `get` set of functions.
+The SDK also provides a `stream` endpoint to allow for auto pagination of API endpoints.
+This endpoint works on all API endpoints with the same semantics as the previous `get` endpoint.

 We could re-write the examples above to use `stream` instead of `get`, in order to loop over each individual record instead of retrieving all at once: